 - A Kong can be used for dogs who love to chase scents.
 Ask your dog to lie down on his bed, then hide the Kong under a towel.
 As your dog improves, you can hide it in more difficult locations.
 For more advanced training ideas and a video on how to teach ‘seek’, read our article on how to teach your dog some cool tricks.

-- Hide multiple Kongs or treat balls stuffed with your dog’s daily food ration every morning.
-Much more fun than eating out of a bowl and this can keep your dog busy for a fair part of the day.
+- Hide multiple chew toys, Kongs or treat balls stuffed with your dog’s daily food ration every morning.
+Much more fun than just eating food out of a bowl and this can keep your dog busy for a fair part of the day.

 - Bury Kongs or toys in a sandpit or put them in a kids wading pool.
 Probably best not to stuff them with anything prone to going rancid though!

 - Set up a simple obstacle course using cardboard boxes to hide your Kong under, ramps and various obstacles.
 Think agility training for dogs, with prizes at the end.